Household income in the United States: Household size

 While median household income has a tendency to increase up to four persons per household, it declines for households beyond four persons.
 For example, in the state of Alabama in 2004, two-person households had a median income of $39,755, with $48,957 for three-person households, $54,338 for four-person households, $50,905 for five-person households, $45,435 for six-person households, with seven-or-more-person households having the second lowest median income of only $42,471.

-Geography
+Geography and socioeconomic correlations

 Considering other racial and geographical differences in regards to household income, it should come as no surprise that the median household income varies with race, size of household and geography.
 The state with the highest median household income in the United States as of the US Census Bureau 2009 is Maryland with $69,272, followed by New Jersey, Connecticut and Alaska, making the Northeastern United States the wealthiest area by income in the entire country.

 Regionally, in 2010, the Northeast reached a median income of $53,283, the West, $53,142, the South, $45,492, and the Midwest, $48,445.
 Each figure represents a decline from the previous year.